eduardo-nakamura/text-adventure-react/README.md

 You can download the react project or visit the link [https://eduardo-nakamura.github.io/text-adventure-react](https://eduardo-nakamura.github.io/text-adventure-react)

+## How to Play
+This game is based on old school Text Adventure Games from the 70s and 80's.
+To play you just type the command you want to do and press enter.
+If possible, you will execute the command.
+If you type the command and the text doesn't show, try clicking in the game screen and typing again.

 ## Available Scripts

 In the project directory, you can run: